 Simple harmonic motions, both linear and angular.

 Young's modulus, Hooke's law

 Surface energy and surface tension, capillary rise; Viscosity (without Poiseuille's equation), Stoke's law; Pressure in a fluid; Pascal's law; Buoyancy; Surface energy and surface tension, capillary rise; Viscosity (except Poiseuille's equation), Stoke's law; Bernoulli's theorem and its applications, terminal velocity, Streamline flow, equation of continuity

-Wave motion (planar waves only), longitudinal and transverse waves, wave superposition; progressive and stationary waves; string and air column vibrations; Resonance, Beats, Sound Speed in Gases, and the Doppler Effect (in sound).
+Wave motion (planar waves only), longitudinal and transverse waves, wave superposition; progressive and stationary waves; string and air column vibrations; Resonance, Beats, Sound Speed in Gasses, and the Doppler Effect (in sound).

-Solids, liquids, and gases all expand thermally.
+3. Thermal Physics: Solids, liquids, and gasses all expand thermally.
 Calorimetry, latent heat; one-dimensional heat conduction; Convection, and radiation are basic concepts.
-The cooling law of Newton; Gas laws that are ideal; Cv and Cp for monatomic and diatomic gases, respectively; Processes that are isothermal and adiabatic, as well as the bulk modulus of gases; Heat and work equivalence; Thermodynamics' first law and its applications (just for ideal gases); Absorptive and emissive properties of blackbody radiation.
+The cooling law of Newton; Gas laws that are ideal; Cv and Cp for monatomic and diatomic gasses, respectively; Processes that are isothermal and adiabatic, as well as the bulk modulus of gasses; Heat and work equivalence; Thermodynamics' first law and its applications (just for ideal gasses); Absorptive and emissive properties of blackbody radiation.
 Kirchhoff's law, Wien's displacement law, and Stefan's law are all examples of Kirchhoff's law.